villaxd123/villaxd123/README.md

 - 👋 Hi, I’m @villaxd123
 - 👀 I’m interested in Networking, TI, Programming, Videogames and More...
-- 🌱 I’m currently learning Python, Telecomunications and Networking
+- 🌱 I’m currently learning HTML5, CSS3, JavaScript, Telecomunications and Networking
 - 💞️ I’m looking to collaborate on something
 - 📫 How to reach me ...